Separate But Equal

 Due to Thurgood’s achievements and devotion to the civil rights movement, the film and theater industry have produced two notable pieces of work dedicated to the life and success of Thurgood Marshall.

-In 1991, Separate But Equal became the first full-length film devoted to celebrating the success of Brown vs. Board of Education case which Thurgood argued and won at the Supreme Court.
+In 1991, Separate But Equal became the first full-length film devoted to celebrating the success of the Brown vs. Board of Education case which Thurgood argued and won at the Supreme Court.

 The film stars Sidney Poitier as lead NAACP attorney Thurgood Marshall.
 In 2006, the one-man play, Thurgood, about the life of Thurgood Marshall, premiered at the Westport Country Playhouse.
 The play starred James Earl Jones as Thurgood Marshall and was directed by Leonard Foglia.